 The concreting works in the manifold region, including the necessary backfilling, have been successfully completed, marking a significant milestone of the project.
-Further, the all associated penstock slope stabilization works using geo-synthetic composite has been completed on the inclined section of the penstock.
-The concrete works at the saddle supports and the penstock foundation at this inclined section has also been completed.
-The project is now focusing on the concreting works for the anchor block 01 and the saddle supports located inside of the HRT, and this work is progressing rapidly.
+Further, all the associated penstock slope stabilization works using geo-synthetic composite has been completed on the inclined section of the penstock.
+The concrete works at the saddle supports and the penstock foundation at this inclined section has also been completed along with the penstock installation works inside the HRT.
+The project is now focusing on the concreting works for the anchor block 01 and the valve house located just outside of the HRT outlet, and this work is progressing rapidly.

-As of the current date, a substantial amount of concrete, exceeding 5,500.00 m3, has already been poured in the anchor block, saddle supports and manifold region.
+As of the current date, a substantial amount of concrete, exceeding 6,500.00 m, has already been poured in the anchor block, saddle supports and manifold region.
 This concrete pouring is being conducted simultaneously with the laying of the penstock pipes by hydro-mechanical contractor.